Viking Therapeutics, Inc. (VKTX): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The company was formed through a spin-off from Ligand Pharmaceuticals (LGND).
-Brian Lian, PhD, has served as President and CEO since the company's inception in 2012, guiding its strategic direction from day one.
+Viking Therapeutics was formed as a spin-off from Ligand Pharmaceuticals.
+Brian Lian, PhD, has served as the President and Chief Executive Officer since its inception, providing consistent leadership.

 Initial capital/funding